Mesothelioma and Smoking

 Asbestos Lung Cancer and Smoking

-While there is no direct connection between mesothelioma and smoking, there is a definite connection between smoking and lung cancer, including lung cancer caused by asbestos exposure.
+While there is no direct connection between mesothelioma and smoking, there is a definite and strong connection between smoking and lung cancer, including lung cancer caused by asbestos exposure.

 One study found that people who both smoke and have asbestos exposure are anywhere from thirty to fifty times more likely to develop lung cancer when compared to smokers who avoid asbestos exposure.[3]